Towards Robust Speech Deepfake Detection via Human-Inspired Reasoning: Introduction

 Recently, Large Language Models (LLMs)~\cite{achiam2023gpt, guo2025deepseek} and Large Audio Language Models (LALMs), such as SALMONN~\cite{tang2023salmonn}, Qwen2-Audio~\cite{chu2024qwen2}, and Audio-Flamingo~3~\cite{goel2025audio}, have demonstrated strong reasoning capabilities.
 Chain-of-thought (CoT)~\cite{wei2022chain} and related reasoning methods~\cite{guo2025deepseek} often improve performance by extracting intermediate rationales.
 Although CoT mainly acts as an empirical mechanism and does not necessarily reflect human reasoning, careful training and grounding can produce explanations that are consistent with the input and useful for analysis.
 Similar ideas have been explored for audio question answering and captioning (including music understanding)~\cite{yang2025sakura, tian2025step}, disease detection from speech~\cite{park2025reasoning}, emotion recognition~\cite{mai2025chain}, and interpretable audio quality assessment and hard-label SDD~\cite{wang2025speechllm}.

 However, reasoning-based approaches remain relatively uncommon in SDD.
 One practical limitation is the lack of open-source datasets with high-quality human explanations for training and evaluation.
-To address this gap, we introduce a human-annotated dataset for CoT training and evaluation of SDD models and propose \texttt{HIR-SDD}, a human-inspired reasoning framework that combines hard-label and CoT-supervised fine-tuning, grounding, and reinforcement learning (RL) methods. \\ \textbf{Our contributions are summarized as follows:} \begin{itemize} \item We present\footnote{We will add links to the dataset and source code soon.} a new dataset of human-annotated reasoning traces for 41k bona fide and spoof speech samples partially curated from existing open-source datasets. \item We propose a hard-label and CoT pipelines that achieve both strong countermeasure and reasoning explainability performance. \item We provide further improvement and evaluation strategies of reasoning-capable SDD models. \end{itemize}
+Moreover, existing LALMs, even state-of-the-art, drastically underperform in zero- and few-shot SDD, thereby limiting the reliability of their reasoning traces~\cite {gu2025allm4add}.
+To address these gaps, we introduce a human-annotated dataset for CoT training and evaluation of SDD models and propose \texttt{HIR-SDD}, a human-inspired reasoning framework that combines hard-label and CoT-supervised fine-tuning, grounding, and reinforcement learning (RL) methods. \\ \textbf{Our contributions are summarized as follows:} \begin{itemize} \item We present\footnote{\url{https://hf.co/datasets/marsianin500/HIR-SDD}} a new dataset of human-annotated reasoning traces for 41k bona fide and spoof speech samples partially curated from existing open-source datasets. \item We propose a hard-label and CoT pipelines that achieve both strong countermeasure and reasoning explainability performance.
+The source code is available online\footnote{\url{https://github.com/dkorzh10/HIR-SDD}}. \item We provide further improvement and evaluation strategies of reasoning-capable SDD models. \end{itemize}